elkholyaa/ghodo-school-admin/docs/ghodo-school-srs.md

     - Log in as staff: The "User Management" link should NOT be visible.
     *   **Key Learning Takeaway:** This phase covers the complete CRUD lifecycle, effective use of Resourceful Controllers, Route Model Binding, Form Requests for robust validation and request-specific authorization, Policies for model-level authorization, Middleware for route group protection, database seeding for initial admin setup, and conditional UI rendering with Blade's `@can` directive.
 2.11. **Create User Tests:** Implement unit and feature tests for the User model and management.
-    *   2.11.1. ☐ **Create UserModelTest:** Test model attributes and helper methods.
+    *   2.11.1. ✅ **Create UserModelTest:** Test model attributes and helper methods.
         **Cursor AI Prompt:**
         - Create a `UserModelTest.php` file in the `tests/Unit/` directory.
+        - Test that the User model correctly implements the `isAdmin()` helper method.
-        - Test that the `User` model correctly defines its `$fillable` attributes (name, email, password, phone, civil_id, role).
+        - Test that the model correctly defines relationships if any (e.g., hasMany MaintenanceRequest or hasMany MaterialRequest relationships).
-        - Test the `isAdmin()` helper method returns true when role is 'admin' and false otherwise.
+        - Test that all required attributes are fillable and work as expected.
-        - Use the `RefreshDatabase` trait to ensure a clean database state.
+        - Use the `RefreshDatabase` trait and create test models to verify functionality.
         - Could you suggest any alternative or more standard Laravel practices for this specific task/code block, and explain why they might be better?
         🧑‍💻 **Developer Check:**
         - Run `php artisan test tests/Unit/UserModelTest.php`.
-        - Ensure all tests pass.
+Ensure all tests pass.
-        - Review the generated test file to understand how model attributes and methods are tested.
+        **Status:** ✅ Completed - Unit tests created for User model attributes, helper methods, and relationships
     *   2.11.2. ☐ **Create UserManagementTest:** Test CRUD operations and permissions.
         **Cursor AI Prompt:**
         - Create a `UserManagementTest.php` file in the `tests/Feature/` directory.